Jonathan Radcliffe BPS BPC HCPC

-My main approach is psychoanalytic.
-The approach involves listening closely to what patients say and using an understanding of unconscious motivations and processes to help them.
+My approach involves listening closely to what patients say and using an understanding of unconscious motivations and processes to help them.
 People develop ways of managing their emotions as they grow up, influenced by important relationships.
 They usually seek help when they feel that they are not coping well with their situation or with life in general, and when particular patterns keep repeating themselves which cause problems.

-In the first instance after speaking on the phone we would meet for a no strings attached consultation.
+In the first instance after speaking on the phone we would meet for a consultation.
 This would be a chance for me to assess you and your difficulties and for you to get a sense of me.
 We would then together decide whether to meet for further session/s.

-The fee for the initial meeting would be £75.
-Subsequent meetings would be between £75 and £100 per 45 minute session depending on affordability.
+The fee for the initial meeting would be £70.
+Subsequent meetings would be between £70 and £100 depending on the patient's income.
 I see patients one to three times a week, and am happy to see people for shorter interventions, as well as for open-ended psychotherapy, which can go on for as long as necessary.

 Why seek psychotherapy?